 2. Governance challenges for businesses

 There are huge family-owned conglomerates and state-linked businesses.
-Such as the Central Group in Thailand, Salim Group in Indonesia, Singtel in Singapore, and Vinamilk in Vietnam.
+Examples are the Central Group in Thailand, Salim Group in Indonesia, Singtel in Singapore, and Vinamilk in Vietnam.
 Yet small and mid-sized businesses are 90% of business activity.
 Entrenched interests with conglomerates and corruption are undermining the business environment, particularly hurting smaller businesses.

 Digital innovations may enable greater transparency and promote economic growth.

 In 2020, ASEAN will host not one but two Formula 1 Grand Prix races.
 Next year, Vietnam will join the elite nations (which already include Singapore) organising the races valid for the prestigious F1 World Championship.
-Which is not an official index, but a signal that the region, despite its challenges, is a “buy”!
+Although this is no market index, one could argue that it is a signal that, despite its challenges, Southeast Asia is a buy!

 To learn how we can help you take advantage of the opportunities in ASEAN: